Michele Lamberti: 2022 European Aquatics Championships

 The month following the World Championships, Lamberti was officially confirmed as a swim team member for Italy for the 2022 European Aquatics Championships in August in Rome.
 The second day of competition, he led-off the 4×100 metre mixed medley relay in the prelims heats with a 54.67, helping qualify the relay to the final ranking sixth.
 On the finals relay, Thomas Ceccon substituted in for him and he won a silver medal for his contributions when the relay placed second in a time of 3:43.61.
 Two days later, in the preliminaries of the 50 metre backstroke, he qualified for the semifinals ranking fifth with a time of 24.88 seconds.
 In the semifinals, he retained his fifth-rank, lowering his time to a 24.82 and qualifying for the final.
 He placed fifth in the final as well, this time finishing in a time of 24.85 seconds.
 The following day, he ranked sixth in the preliminaries of the 100 metre backstroke, qualifying for the semifinals with a time of 54.37 seconds.
 He finished with a time of 54.56 seconds in the semifinals, placing thirteenth and not advancing to the final.
 On the seventh and final day, Lamberti helped qualify the 4×100 metre medley relay to the final ranking first with a time of 3:34.35, swimming the backstroke portion of the relay in 54.95 seconds.
 In the final, he was substituted out, Thomas Ceccon in, and he won a gold medal for his efforts when the finals relay placed first with a time of 3:28.46.

+2023

+Starting off in the 50 metre backstroke on day one of the 2023 Italian National Spring Championships in April in Riccione, Lamberti took second-place behind Thomas Ceccon with a time of 24.95 seconds.
+On the second evening, he won the silver medal in the 100 metre backstroke with 54.52, which was behind gold medalist Thomas Ceccon and ahead of bronze medalist Lorenzo Mora.
+The following day, he won a silver medal in the 4×100 metre medley relay as part of the GS Fiamme Gialle relay team, contributing a time of 54.57 for the backstroke portion to a final time of 3:36.58.
+On the evening of day four, he placed eighth in the final of the 100 metre butterfly with a time of 53.29 seconds.